Second Mongol invasion of Hungary: Forces

 Stefan Krakowski indirectly places the Mongol invasion force a fair bit above 30,000 men by estimating the smaller Mongol invasion of Poland two years later as having about that many soldiers, stating that Nogai and Talabuga personally leading an invasion suggests it is a massive force by definition.
-Peter Jackson, using contemporary Hungarian charters, concludes that the Mongol army was very large, but is unsure if it was larger, smaller, or comparable in size to the 1241–42 invasion force.
-A contemporary letter from Benedict, the provost of Esztergom, estimates the size of the Mongol army at 200,000.
-This is almost certainly an enormous exaggeration, as the Mongols almost never fielded armies larger than 100,000 men.
+German and Hungarian sources describe the number of invading Mongol forces as considerable, and a contemporary letter from Benedict, the provost of Esztergom, estimates the size of the Mongol army at 200,000.
+However this is almost certainly an exaggeration.
+The Galician-Volhynian Chronicle puts the size of the Mongol army in the hundreds of thousands, saying that Talabuga's column alone lost 100,000 men during the march through the Carpathians.
 The Austrian chronicler of Salzburg recorded that the Mongol military camp covered an area of 10 mi in width and 6 mi in depth (whether this was Nogai's or Talabuga's army, or how this chronicler got his information, is unknown).
-The Galician-Volhynian Chronicle puts the size of the Mongol army in the hundreds of thousands, saying that Talabuga's column alone lost 100,000 men during the march through the Carpathians.
-Such numbers are considered inflated by modern historians.